-Section 8.7 (Treatment off-site) = Section 6.1 (quantities associated with P codes P-37, P-38, and P-39) + Section 6.2 (treatment) - Section 8.8 (off-site treatment) 1
+Section 8.7 (Treatment off-site) = Section 6.1 (portion of transfer that is ultimately treated) + Section 6.2 (treatment) - Section 8.8 (off-site treatment) 4

 Some chemicals in addition to metals and metal category compounds might not be treated for destruction at a POTW.
 If you know that some or all of a chemical is not treated for destruction at the POTW, you should report that quantity in Section 8.1 instead of Section 8.7.
-Facilities should use their best readily available information to determine the final disposition of the toxic chemical sent to the POTW, each equation, the parenthetical following "Section 8.8" indicates which portion of § 8.8 is subtracted.

-1 § 8.8 includes quantities of toxic chemicals disposed of or otherwise released on-site or managed as a waste offsite due to remedial actions, catastrophic events, or onetime events not associated with the production process.
-In and then distribute the amount reported in Section 6.1 among Sections 8.1c, 8.1d, and 8.7, as appropriate.
+Facilities should use their best readily available information to determine the final disposition of the toxic chemical sent to the POTW, and then distribute the amount reported in Section 6.1 among Sections 8.1c, 8.1d, and 8.7, as appropriate.
 Removal and destruction rates for toxic chemicals sent to POTWs, based on experimental and estimated data, can be found in Table IV.